decentraland/documentation/content/creator/sdk7/interactivity/user-data.md

 ```

 The example above uses the player's rotation to set that of a cube in the scene.

+{{< hint warning >}}
+**📔 Note**: Avoid referring to the `engine.PlayerEntity` or the `engine.CameraEntity` on the initial scene loading, because that can result in errors if the entities are not initialized yet.
+To avoid this problem, encapsulate the behavior in an async [`executeTask` block]({{< ref "/content/creator/sdk7/programming-patterns/async-functions.md#the-executetask-function" >}}).

+If you refer to these entities in a system, they will always be available, because the first execution of the system is called once the scene is already properly initialized.
+{{< /hint >}}

 ## Get player data